Blog

 3. Optimise investments for efficiency

-Resources are finite, and resilience is not about spending the most – it’s about spending wisely.
-In our cost-benefit modelling, we often see one investment deliver more than three times the impact reduction of another at a similar cost.
+Resources are finite.
+Resilience is not about spending the most, it’s about spending financially efficiently.
+In our cost-benefit modelling, we often see one investment deliver more than three times the loss reduction of another at a similar cost.

 The aim is to reduce the likelihood of material losses at the lowest sustainable cost, balancing internal capability with external support.